 This paper shows how households' characteristics impact their choice of consumer loans and default behavior.
-Low labor market risk (as measured by unemployment risk, job separation rates and wage volatility) is correlated with a desire for not having consumer debt, while low income is the strongest
+Low labor market risk (as measured by unemployment risk, job separation rates and wage volatility) is correlated with having no desire for consumer debt, while low income is the strongest cause of a lack of access to credit.
+Unemployment risk increases the probability of households opting for all types of consumer loans, but it has a greater impact on lenders who do not apply credit scoring such as Retail Stores and Credit Unions.
+Loan amounts increase with income, unemployment risk and wage volatility, therefore consumer loans may help smooth income shocks.